 - 12.1 Contact details: Please ensure that the details provided are complete and accurate, as this information will be used to communicate with the applicants. - 12.2 Academic qualifications/awards: Provide details of academic qualifications including university degrees, specialist college diplomas, research or other awards or honours, the institution or body awarding the qualification and the year it was awarded. - 12.3 Current appointments: List all current positions with the location (institution).
-Any changes during the lifetime of the grant relating require notification to ANZCA. - 12.4 Previous appointments: Please list relevant previous positions held. - 12.5 Anticipated absences during grant period: Should an investigator be absent during the project grant for a period in excess of two months, specify period of absence and give reason.
+Any changes during the lifetime of the grant relating require notification to ANZCA. - 12.4 Previous appointments: Please list relevant previous positions held in the last five years. - 12.5 Anticipated absences during grant period: Should an investigator be absent during the project grant for a period in excess of two months, specify period of absence and give reason. - 12.6 Demographics: This question is designed to help inform future demographic analysis.
+It is optional.